 Why do I get Blisters Between my Toes ?

-Blisters between the toes (or the medical term is interdigital blisters) are similarly caused by the same issues that you would get foot blisters but because of proximity of one toe to another and the natural shape/curl of your toes these happen more often than not.
+Blisters between the toes (or the medical term is interdigital blisters) are similarly caused by the same issues that you would get foot blisters but because of the proximity of one toe to another and the natural shape/curl of your toes, these happen more often than not.

 1. Drain & Bandage it

-The first step is to slightly poke a tiny whole in the blister to drain any fluid from it.
-Once the fluid has exited be sure to clean the area with antiseptic ointment/cream.
+The first step is to slightly poke a tiny hole in the blister with a sterile object to drain any fluid from it.
+Once blisters pop, this will allow the fluid to come out.
+You may have to put pressure on it to get the fluid going.
+Once the fluid has fully drained be sure to clean the area with antiseptic ointment/cream.
 Once cleaned, cover it with a bandage.

-If you blisters has an excessive redness, colored discharge or irritation or sensitivity around the area be sure to contact your doctor.
+If your blister is excessively red, colored discharge or irritation or sensitivity around the area be sure to contact your doctor.
 I really like the specific BLISTER Band-Aids.
 I've used these numerous times and they tend not to slip off of my feet when I run.

 2. Cover it

-Once the blister has started to heal (normally a couple days) be sure to wear dry, well-fitting socks.
+Once the painful blister has started to heal (normally takes a couple of days) be sure to wear dry, well-fitting socks.
 You might get the urge to wear the thicker cotton socks thinking that the extra thickness would serve as padding.
-This is actually counterintuitive.
+However, this is actually counterintuitive.

 Blister Relief For Runners

 I have used the padding rolls that you would put on a blister.
-Sometimes when I run I find that I get blisters in the same exact spot over and over again regardless what socks I wear.
+Sometimes when I run I find that I get blisters in the same exact spot over and over again regardless of what socks I wear.
 So these Dr. Scholl's Padding Rolls work really well.
 The cushion for the area that creates friction or rubbing and reduces the risk of additional blisters from forming.

 Toe socks have started to become extremely popular within many running circles.
-The separate your toes so that it removes the friction and removes the chance of developing blisters between your toes.
+They separate your toes so that it removes the friction and removes the chance of developing blisters between your toes.